Building an Anti-Racist Workplace Culture

 In the first blog in our ongoing series, I posed the question of whether our workplace culture encourages leaders to “be right” or “be effective” as they seek out ways to reduce harassment and discrimination in their organizations.
 Today, let’s discuss the question, “Do we have a healthy information diet to prevent workplace harassment and discrimination?”

-Workplace Harassment and Discrimination Data Misuse
+Prevent Workplace Harassment and Discrimination by Properly Utilizing Data

 There’s a great story about an individual who’s walking down the street and comes upon another person down on his hands and knees frantically looking for something on the sidewalk.
 Upon asking, the passerby is told by the searcher that he’s lost his cellphone.
 The passerby immediately also gets down on his hands and knees to look around.
 After ten minutes of looking, he says, “No luck.
 Are you sure this is where you lost it?”
 The searcher responds with, “Oh no, I lost it about 30 feet up the street.”
 Astonished, the passerby asks, “So why in the heck are you looking here?”
 To which the searcher responds, “What do you mean?
 Can’t you see the light’s much better here than up the road?”